| |

-An extensive analysis of the relationships of nine-primaried passerines (tanagers, New World warblers, sparrows, buntings, etc.) by Barker et al. (2013) found firm evidence of evolutionary sets of "tanagers" that arose on islands in the Caribbean.
+An extensive analysis of the relationships of nine-primaried passerines (tanagers, New World warblers, sparrows, buntings, etc.) by Barker et al. (2013) found evidence of evolutionary sets of "tanagers" that arose on islands in the Caribbean.
 Indeed, those authors even went so far as to propose four new families from this radiation [Spindalidae, Nesospingidae, Phaenicophilidae, Calyptophilidae].
-Initially cautious, I placed these together in 2016 in just one family; now, following Winkler et al. (2015), I've now elevated all Families as Barker initially proposed.
+Initially cautious, I placed these together in 2016 in just one family.
+However, after the publication of Winkler et al. (2015), and the elevation of all of these taxa to Family level by various world checklists, I've now elevated all Families as Barker initially proposed.

 Barker et al. (2013) stated that among the Caribbean lineages "the only truly unambiguous relationship is the unity of the Hispaniolan endemics Phaenicophilus, Xenoligea, and Microligea."
 The genus Phaenicophilus holds the two palm-tanagers — Black-crowned Palm-Tanager P. palmarum (left in a fine photo by Murray Lord) and Gray-crowned Palm-Tanager P. poliocephalus.
 Black-crowned Palm-Tanager is one of the most ubiquitous of Hispaniola’s endemics, present in just about any wooded habitat in the Dominican Republic and the eastern half of Haiti.
 Gray-crowned Palm-Tanager is Haiti's lone avian endemic.
 It is still relatively common in the forest of the Tiburan peninsula where it occurs from sea-level to the highest forested peaks at 2400m.
 It is said to be especially common in the karst limestone rainforests of the Macaya Biosphere Reserve, a loosely protected national park high up in the Massif de la Hotte (Keith et al. 2003).